f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    section of the schema reference.

-Now that we see how our declaration is structured lets show an example that defines a simple HTTP Application Server that implements Load Balancing:
+Now that we see how our declaration is structured lets show an example that defines a simple HTTP Application Service that implements Load Balancing:

 .. code-block:: json
    :linenos: